 If you’re not getting my updates delivered straight to your inbox, you’re missing out!

 I hope you found today’s edition useful.
-If so, would you please share it, as well as click on the heart below?
+If so, would you please share it?

 You can also reply directly to this email with feedback, or get the conversation going below by adding to the comment section.